 The world is entering a new era.
 Progress is accelerating, complexity is rising.
 The citizens of the world are increasingly more knowledgeable, smarter, and specialised.
-The model of representative democracy where an elite of professional politicians have the power to impose their policy preferences on citizens has become inadequate.
+The model of electoral representative democracy which empowers professional politicians to impose their policy preferences on these citizens has become inadequate.
 Incompetence and policy failure abound, not to mention populism, corruption, and public apathy.
 Declining political satisfaction combined with rising political interest mixes to an explosive cocktail.
 We must act now.

 Improving on the age-old model of sortition democracy, by which the citizens of Ancient Athens and Serenissima Venice flourished and prospered, the internet now facilitates an improved form of self-governance by adding collective intelligence to the mix.
 Citizens are no more impotent subjects to those in power but make all decisions themselves, in a participative and deliberative process performed by exact sociodemographic samples from their midst.

 The Rules of New Demarchy

 - New Demarchy is non-hierarchical and democratic, guided by the collective intelligence of its members.

-- Collective intelligence is organised through an open prediction market which collects and aggregates all participating members’ knowledge and forecasts.
+- Collective intelligence is organised through a public prediction market which collects and aggregates consensus forecasts for the empirical impact of proposed policy changes.

 - Members may participate freely with their best predictions in self-selected areas of knowledge or interest.

-- Members can submit proposals for the adoption, change or abandoning of policies and matters of the state, or a community.
+- Members can submit proposals for the adoption, change or abandoning of policies and matters of the state, or any community.

-- Decisions are made by committees of members, each appointed strictly only for the time required to arrive at a decision on a proposal or a group of interconnected proposals.
+- Demarchic committees consist of members appointed for the time required to arrive at a decision on a proposal or a bundle of interconnected proposals.

-- Appointment is by weighted sortition from amongst the members affected by the decision, with a probability pro rata to each member’s track record for correct foresight in the decision’s subject area.
+- Appointment is by weighted sortition from amongst the members affected by the decision, with a probability pro rata to each member’s forecasting track record in the decision’s topics.